Formulas: (as per Code)

 Rainfall intensities are determined from statistical data.

-They relate to a storm that occurs at a certain frequency and lasts for a certain time.
-For design purposes, The local Authorities, and the powers that be, dictate what they consider to be an acceptable risk of flooding.
 It's not economical to design all storm water pipes for a storm that is only likely to occur once in every 100 years.

 So each area of risk is allotted a design storm frequency called the Average Recurrence Interval (ARI).